-The Santa Clara Valley Transportation Authority (VTA) is responsible for public transport in and around San Jose and makes getting around in the city a breeze.
-What San Jose lacks in subway routes it makes up for with an integrated transit system consisting of buses, light-rail and long-distance trains which will be easy for expats to navigate.
+The Santa Clara Valley Transportation Authority (VTA) oversees public transport in and around San Jose and makes getting around in the city a breeze.
+What San Jose lacks in subway routes, it makes up for with an integrated transit system consisting of buses, light rail and long-distance trains, which will be easy for newcomers to navigate.

 Public transport in San Jose

 Another option is the Altamont Corridor Express (ACE), which is especially useful for sightseeing between Stockton and San Jose.
-Tickets can be bought through ACE’s website or at stations and official vendors.
+Tickets can be bought through ACE's website or at stations and official vendors.

-For longer distances, expats can take the Caltrain which travels between San Francisco, San Jose and Gilroy.
+For longer distances, expats can take the Caltrain between San Francisco, San Jose and Gilroy.
 The Clipper card can be used for the Caltrain, or tickets can be purchased via the official Caltrain mobile app or at vending machines prior to boarding.

 VTA operates a comprehensive bus network which serves nearly 30 million passengers a year at more than 3,178 bus stops throughout Santa Clara County.

-Route numbers and destinations are visible on bus stops as well as above the bus’s windshield.
+Route numbers and destinations are visible at bus stops and above the bus's windscreen.
 Commuters should aim to arrive at their bus stop five minutes before scheduled arrival times.
-Buses are usually stopped by holding one’s hand up and passengers should have their fare or Clipper card ready before boarding.
-If paying in cash, the exact amount must be used as bus drivers do not carry change.
+Buses are usually stopped by holding one's hand up, and passengers should have their fare or Clipper card ready before boarding.
+The exact amount must be used if paying in cash, as bus drivers do not carry change.

 Taxis in San Jose

 A multitude of cab companies are available to expats who would want to travel by taxi in and around San Jose.
 Taxis can either be called in advance or hailed on the street and are also available at the airport.
-They are, however, more expensive than other modes of transport, but some companies offer discounts for longer distances.
+However, they are pricier than other modes of transport, but some companies offer discounts for longer distances.